-^{} A 90-percent confidence interval is a measure of an estimate's variability.
+\ A 90-percent confidence interval is a measure of an estimate's variability.
 The larger the confidence interval in relation to the size of the estimate, the less reliable the estimate.

-- Represents or rounds to zero.
+- Represents zero.
 P Preliminary.
 Revised.
 Z Fewer than 50 units or less than one-half of 1 percent.

-1 Beginning with completions in the second quarter of 2004, Low Income Tax Credit units were included in this category.
+&lt;sup>1Beginning with completions in the second quarter of 2004, Low Income Tax Credit units were included in this category.

-2 Other includes time-share units, continuing-care retirement units, and turnkey housing (privately built for and sold to local public housing).
+&lt;sup>2Other includes time-share units, continuing-care retirement units, and turnkey housing (privately built for and sold to local public housing).